What is Massage Therapy?

 - Have you seen a doctor regarding this issue?
 Was there a diagnosis?

-In addition, depending on the type of issue being addressed, Greg may ask the client to perform an assessment test, or observe the client’s range of motion in order to gain a stronger grasp on the situation.
-If there is anything on the health history form which needs clarification, or is a possible contraindication for Massage Therapy, Greg will ask about it during this discussion.
+In addition, depending on the type of issue being addressed, Dorothyann may ask the client to perform an assessment test, or observe the client’s range of motion in order to gain a stronger grasp on the situation.
+If there is anything on the health history form which needs clarification, or is a possible contraindication for Massage Therapy, Dorothyann will ask about it during this discussion.

 Together, the client and therapist will determine the plan of action for the session’s bodywork.
 Typically, this plan will include: